-1. Healthcare Provider– Any single individual who works for an organization that provides preventive, curative, promotional or rehabilitative health care services in a systematic way to patients, people, families or communities.
+1. Healthcare Provider– Any single individual who works for an organization that provides preventive, curative, promotional, or rehabilitative health care services in a systematic way to patients, people, families, or communities.

-2. Mental Health Provider – Any single individual who works or will work in future for an organization involved in the direct medical treatment of patients involving mental health.
+2. Mental Health Provider – Any single individual who works or will work in the future for an organization involved in the direct medical treatment of patients involving mental health.

 3. Business Associate– Any single individual who works or will work in future for a company that offers services or products to health care entities, health plans, health insurance providers, or other business associates and will have access to protected health information (PHI).

-Examples of business associates are Medical couriers, Medical Billing, Business processing outsourcing (BPO) provider, Document/record storage, Medical transcription services, Insurance brokers (take course designed for insurance brokers), Document disposal (shredding) companies, Answering services, CPAs, Third party administrator (TPA), Software companies, Patient safety or accreditation organizations, Pharmaceutical representatives, e-prescribing gateways and other HIOs, Medical device manufacturers, Pharmacy benefit managers, Collection Agencies, Attorneys, Health information exchanges (HIEs), Actuaries, Marketing services, Cleaning services, Asset Recyclers, Researchers (if performing HIPAA functions for a covered entity) , Accounting services firm, Auditors, Healthcare Consultants, Financial institutions (if engaging in accounts receivable or other functions extending beyond payment processing), Cloud vendors, etc
+Examples of business associates are Medical couriers, Medical Billing, Business processing outsourcing (BPO) provider, Document/record storage, Medical transcription services, Insurance brokers (take a course designed for insurance brokers), Document disposal (shredding) companies, Answering services, CPAs, Third-party administrator (TPA), Software companies, Patient safety or accreditation organizations, Pharmaceutical representatives, e-prescribing gateways and other HIOs, Medical device manufacturers, Pharmacy benefit managers, Collection Agencies, Attorneys, Health information exchanges (HIEs), Actuaries, Marketing services, Cleaning services, Asset Recyclers, Researchers (if performing HIPAA functions for a covered entity) , Accounting services firm, Auditors, Healthcare Consultants, Financial institutions (if engaging in accounts receivable or other functions extending beyond payment processing), Cloud vendors, etc